laneslexicon/lexicon_documentation/README.md

 #### Building a local version of the help files for the program documentation

-The same help files are used for the program documentation and the documentation/site directory should be copied to the Resources/site directory after running the ar_markup.pl script.
+The same help files are used for the program documentation and the documentation/site directory should be copied to the Resources/site sub-directory after running the ar_markup.pl script.
+(See [here](http://laneslexicon.github.io/lexicon/site/custom/themes/index.html) for information about the location of the Resources directory.

 The generated help files contain links to googleapis.com, such as: